 How can I verify my identity?

-For more, see Question 7 of the 'Frequently Asked Questions' (FAQs) in your mailing pack.
+For more details about the verification process, see Question 10 of the 'Frequently Asked Questions' (FAQs) in your mailing pack.

 How much will I be charged for this?